joecritch/dev-terms/README.md

 A greenfield project is a project from scratch, where you get much more free reign on the technical choices.
 Not impeded by existing code.
 Opposite of [brownfield](#brownfield).

+## heisenbug

+A bug that disappears or alters its behavior when one attempts to study it.

 ## implementation detail

 This is when the actual code written for a particular behaviour is irrelevant.
 It's often just its input and output that you should be concerned with.